adarshmodh/Policy_Gradients_Reinforce/Readme.md

 utils.py - contains code for defining the policy model Also contains code for testing the model policy_model.pt learned by policy gradient

-To see how good the policy_model, just run test_model.py
+To see how the policy model actually works, just run test_model.py

 ![picture alt](test.gif)